nicocastanio/vue-warehouse-sap/README.md

 ```

-## SAP side (not in this repository):
+## SAP ABAP side (not in this repository):
-APIs implemented: get lgort, get materials, post material movements.
+APIs implemented: verify user and password, get lgort, get materials, post material movements.

 Steps:
-* create a service (SICF)
+* create a service in SICF transaction.
-* create a class handler and setup in the service created. this class works like a router.
+* create a handler class and setup it in the service created before. this class works like a router.
-* create a class resource to implement each API.
+* create a resource class to implement each API.
-* set system parameter icf/cors_enabled to 1.
+* set system parameter icf/cors_enabled to 1 in RZ10 transaction.
-* configure CORS whitelist in transaction UCONCOCKPIT
+* configure CORS whitelist in UCONCOCKPIT transaction.